Lucas Calviño

-Lucas Calviño (born 8 November 1984) is an Argentine former footballer and current goalkeeping coach of Independiente.
+Lucas Calviño (born 8 November 1984) is an Argentine former professional footballer who played as a goalkeeper.
+He has served as a goalkeeping coach.

+Playing career

+Besides Argentina, Calviño played in Chile for Santiago Morning in the second half of 2012.

 Coaching career

 On 11 March 2020, Calviño was appointed goalkeeper coach of Colón under newly appointed manager Eduardo Domínguez, who Calviño played together with at Huracán.
 Manager Domínguez left the club at the end of 2021 together with his staff, including Calviño.